Justin-Bento/farah-hakimpour/README.md

 - **Back End:** Node, Next.js, Express, next-sanity, react-hook-form,
 - **Business:** Google Analytics and Formspree.

-## Challenges Faced 🤯

-1. Setting up and integrating the content management system to ensure smooth project uploads and updates.
-2. Resolving Post CSS issues and ensuring proper functionality in the website's design.
-3. Implementing data retrieval and posting functionalities to interact with the Sanity API effectively.
-4. Handling filtering of an array of objects within JavaScript to showcase projects seamlessly.
-5. Deploying website using vercels new layout.

 ## Run Locally
 Clone the project